thundergnat/Raku-SDL2-applets/README.md

 ---
 ## <a name="polyspiral"></a>polyspiral.p6

-A useless but fun and kinda pretty implementation of a polyspiral in Perl 6 using SDL2 bindings.
+A useless but fun and kinda pretty implementation of a polyspiral in Raku using SDL2 bindings.
 Generates a fully animated polyspiral.
 Slightly hard to explain what a polyspiral is, easier to run it and see.